Permissionless-Software-Foundation/psf-slp-indexer/README.md

 - Ensure you have a BCHN full node running and fully synced.
 - Start the indexer with `docker-compose up -d`

-## Development Status

-Current status: **Beta**

-This project is using conventional development milestones:
-- Alpha = Under active development.
-Bugs are expected, things are expected to break.
-- Beta = Some bugs still exist, but code is mature enough for careful roll-out into production.
-- Production = Code has been heavily tested and code commits have slowed in frequency.
-App is ready for normal operators.

-Regular status updates will be reported at the [bi-weekly PSF Technical Steering Committee meetings](https://github.com/Permissionless-Software-Foundation/TSC/issues).
-Updates will also be reported in [this Telegram channel](https://t.me/psf_slp).

-**See the [developer documentation](./dev-docs) for more information.**

 ## Features

-- Written in [standard JavaScript](https://www.npmjs.com/package/standard), using the [Clean Architecture](https://troutsblog.com/blog/clean-architecture) design pattern.
+- Written in [standard JavaScript](https://www.npmjs.com/package/standard), using the [Clean Architecture](https://christroutner.github.io/trouts-blog/blog/clean-architecture) design pattern.
 - 100% unit test coverage.
 This allows for operational reliability and easy code collaboration.
 - [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) Licensed to encourage wide adoption and free use throughout the BCH ecosystem.
 - [LevelDB](https://github.com/google/leveldb) used for fast, efficient indexing and querying.